ndrean/Solid-components/_posts/2020-01-30-Simple-AJAX-Test.md

 - a file named `index.html` (it will be directly displayed by the browser when get `http://localhost:8000`).

 In this file, we have 2 parts.
-First the `<div id="target"> </div>` which `innerText` will be changed by a Javascript script bellow.
-In this script, we create an object `XMLHttpRequest` that will get from the web server the data contained into the file `file.txt`  and upon reception will set this data into the DOM at the location `#target`.
+First the `<div id="target"> </div>` which `innerText` will be changed by a Javascript script bellow when the button with `#actionBtn` is clicked.
+We create an object `XMLHttpRequest` that will get from the web server the data contained into the file `file.txt`  and upon reception will set this data into the DOM at the location `#target`.

       <!DOCTYPE html>